-- 1. Improvement of regulatory framework for predisposal and disposal of radioactive waste as well as for decommissioning of nuclear and radiological facilities. - 2.
-Elaboration of the National Programme for management of radioactive waste and spent nuclear fuel as it is required by radioactive waste Council Directive 2013/70/EURATOM. - 3.
-Revision of the national strategy for the spent fuel management and for radioactive waste management; the revision shall include the National Program. - 4.
-Getting the siting license for the new near-surface LILW repository.
-In order to achieve this objective, a lot of activities should be performed such as: - a. carrying out the environmental procedures (SEA, EIA), - b. implementing the pre-operational monitoring program, - c. revising the safety assessment. - 5.
-Maintaining an updated database on the National Radioactive Waste Inventory. - 6.
-Development of a preliminary programme for establishing a geological repository along with the cost estimation. - 7.
-Revision of the financial contribution of the waste generators to the funds earmarked for radioactive waste management and for the decommission activities. - 8.
-Commissioning of the Experimental Pilot Installation for Separation of Deuterium and Tritium at ICSI Rm.
-Valcea. - 9.
-Design, siting, construction, commissioning and operation of Cernavoda Tritium Removal Facility. - 10.
-Closure of the first part of Cetatuia II tailing pond of the Uranium Milling Plant of the Feldioara Subsidiary of the National Uranium Company. - 11.
-Continuation of rehabilitation of the sites with sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the National Uranium Company. - 12.
+- 1. Approval by the Romanian Government of the updated version of the National Strategy on medium and long term safe management of the spent nuclear fuel and radioactive waste, which is now subject of SEA procedure. - 2.
+Getting the siting license for the new near-surface LILW repository. - 3.
+Maintaining an updated database on the National Radioactive Waste Inventory. - 4.
+Development of a preliminary programme for establishing a geological repository. - 5.
+Updating the financial contribution of the waste generators to the funds earmarked for radioactive waste management and for the decommission activities, based on the recently updated costs for the disposal facilities and the decommission activities. - 6.
+Commissioning of the Experimental Pilot Installation for Separation of Deuterium and Tritium at ICSI Rm.Valcea. - 7.
+Construction and commissioning of Cernavoda Tritium Removal Facility. - 8.
+Implementation of an improved MACSTOR 400 modules in order to increase the spent fuel storage capacity. - 9.
+Closure of the first part of Cetatuia II tailing pond of the Uranium Milling Plant of the Feldioara Subsidiary of the National Uranium Company. - 10.
+Continuation of rehabilitation of the sites with sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the National Uranium Company. - 11.
 Continuation of decommissioning activities of VVR-S research reactor by IFIN-HH, Magurele.